About Craig L

 Since I had fooled around with some acrylic’s way in the past, I returned to them to see if they could be a solution for these larger works.
 For the gradation effect, I was seeking to mimic my watercolor layering technique.
 The acrylics worked to a degree.

-These second five images (6-10) are my first and only acrylic artworks during this transition.
+These second five images (6-10) are my first and only acrylic artwork during this transition.
 ‘King Me’ was the last acrylic painting I created and became the one that propelled me to consider oils.
 More on that in the next section.

 -